Elodie Mailliet Storm CEO

 Abby Connolly Communications and Fellowship Program Manager

-Abby studied photojournalism and visual editing at the Missouri School of Journalism prior to moving to the Bay Area.
+Abby studied photojournalism, visual editing and sociology at the University of Missouri prior to moving to the Bay Area.
 Before joining CatchLight she was the Lead Photo Editor at ViewFind — a visual storytelling startup based in San Francisco.
 She is committed to supporting photojournalists and amplifying the power of photography to affect social change.
 Follow Abby on Instagram.

 Our Board of Directors